ndrbrt/pymine-engine/README.md

 Number of bombs in the game's board.

 - `uncovered_cells`
-List of cell's whose status is `Status.UNCOVERED`.
+List of cells whose status is `Status.UNCOVERED`.

 - `is_over`
 `True` if the game has been win or lost; `False` otherwise.